 Amount: The maximum scholarship award amount cannot exceed \$1,500 or the student's account balance, whichever is the lessor of the two.
 Students may apply at each higher degree level for the maximum lifetime award of \$3,000.
-A maximum of 250 students per Financial Aid award year may receive this scholarship.

 Interested students must complete and submit the Graduate Success Scholarship Application no later than 10 days prior to last term before graduation; however, the College encourages early application.
 Total scholarship funds are limited to \$375,000 per Financial Aid award year.